|

 community.
 Every piece of jewellery has a name and follows the circle,

+which can take up to ten years to complete.
 Although the pieces of jewellery do not have a monetary value they

 are rich in tradition and function as an invisible treaty amongst